Non-profit hospital: In the United States

-Nonprofit hospitals do not pay federal income or state and local property taxes, and in return they benefit the community.
+Non-profit hospitals do not pay federal income or state and local property taxes, and in return they benefit the community.
 The various exemptions given to non-profit hospitals get scrutinized by policymakers, with the argument being whether they provide community benefits that justify forgone government tax revenues.
+Courts generally have rejected challenges to the tax-free status of non-profit hospitals by indigent patients who are forced to pay for services on the grounds that the question is a matter for the IRS and that the indigent patients lack standing.

 In 2003, of the roughly 3,900 nonfederal, short-term, acute care general hospitals in the United States, the majority—about 62 percent—were nonprofit.
 The rest included government hospitals (20 percent) and for-profit hospitals (18 percent).
 In exchange for tax-exemptions, estimated to total $12.6 billion in 2002, nonprofit hospitals are expected to provide community benefits.

-Courts generally have rejected challenges to the tax-free status of non-profit hospitals by indigent patients who are forced to pay for services on the grounds that the question is a matter for the IRS and that the indigent patients lack standing.
+By state

 In the State of New York, all traditional hospitals must be non-profit by law.
 Exceptions include outpatient surgery centers which can be for-profit.